17 Lucrative Hobbies That Make Money for All Kinds of People

 You won’t be able to leave your day job, but it’s an easy way to earn cash in your spare time – realistically you can expect to earn up to $50 a month, although sometimes it will be much less depending on survey availability.

-If you want to focus on hobbies that make money online, taking surveys or completing the other activities on the Swagbucks app (watching videos, playing games, using their search engine, etc.) will pay out for just a few minutes of work each day.
+If you want to focus on hobbies that make money online, taking surveys or completing the other activities on the Swagbucks app (watching videos, playing games, or using their search engine) will pay for just a few minutes of work each day.